 Pedotransfer Functions (PTFs) are widely used for estimating soil thermal diffusivity.
-Some attempts have been made to indirectly predict soil thermal diffusivity from the easy available fundamental soil physics properties.
-The aim of the work was to validate usage PTFs with Nonlinear Regression (NLR) for estimating soil thermal diffusivity (KD), moreover was to select the best predictor variables used for determination of PTFs.
+Some attempts have been made to indirectly predict soil thermal diffusivity from the easily available fundamental soil physics properties.
+The aim of the work was not only to validate the usage of PTFs with Nonlinear Regression (NLR) for estimating soil thermal diffusivity (KD), but to select the best predictor variables used for determination of PTFs.

 Materials and Methods:

-The best class of PTF could be used for calculating the parameters of the quadratic equation and soil thermal diffusivity, was KDPTF-1 which taking into account the percentage of sand, silt and clay, RMSE=2.94×10-8 m2/s, and GMER =1.05.
+The best class of PTF could be used for calculating the parameters of the quadratic equation and soil thermal diffusivity was KDPTF-1 which considered the percentage of sand, silt and clay, RMSE=2.94×10-8 m2/s, and GMER =1.05.

-The quadratic and exponential equations were representing the nonlinear regression equations, which could be used for estimating soil thermal diffusivity at different values of water content from easily available data on soil texture, bulk density, and organic matter content.
+The quadratic and exponential equations represented the nonlinear regression equations, which could be used for estimating soil thermal diffusivity at different values of water content from easily available data on soil texture, bulk density, and organic matter content.

 Soil thermo-physical parameters are widely used parameters of soil physics in the field of agricultural and especially in applications of soil heat flux [1, 2].
-They strongly depend on soil moisture, soil texture, soil bulk density, soil porosity, organic matter [3-6].
+They strongly depend on soil moisture, soil texture, soil bulk density, soil porosity, and organic matter [3-6].
 The information of soil thermo-physical parameters is required to accurately predict soil temperature and modeling soil heat flux .
-It, directly and indirectly, affects soil physical properties such as soil hydraulic conductivity , infiltration rated, thermal conductivity, soil water and heat transfer.
-Also, the physical and environmental processes have been affected by soil thermo-physical parameters such as the amount of dew, soil aeration, evaporation, crop growth, soil CO2 production , ecosystem carbon sequestration.
+It directly and indirectly affects soil physical properties, such as soil hydraulic conductivity , infiltration rated, thermal conductivity, soil water and heat transfer.
+Also, the physical and environmental processes are affected by soil thermo-physical parameters, such as the amount of dew, soil aeration, evaporation, crop growth, soil CO2 production , and ecosystem carbon sequestration.
 Soil thermo-physical parameters are soil thermal conductivity, volumetric heat capacity, and soil thermal diffusivity.
 Thermal diffusivity is defined as the ratio of the thermal conductivity (λ) to the volumetric heat capacity (Cv) defined by Huang and Liu .
 It is a parameter that quantifies the ability of soil to store thermal energy during soil heat transfer processes.
 Thermal diffusivity is a fundamental property for studying the thermal process of soil.
 Two main methodologies are usually used for estimating soil thermal diffusivity.
 The first one are the direct methods, based on laboratory measurements [11, 12] which are more accurate.
 However, they are costly and time-consuming.
-The second one ar the indirect methods, based on mathematical models and Pedotransfer Functions (PTFs).
-PTFs is translating data easy to measure such as soil bulk density and organic matter into data difficult to measure such as soil thermal diffusivity .
+The second one are the indirect methods, based on mathematical models and Pedotransfer Functions (PTFs).
+PTFs translates data which is easy to measure such as soil bulk density and organic matter into data which is difficult to measure such as soil thermal diffusivity .
 PTFs are often developed using statistical regression and nonlinear regression walczak et al. .
 Particle size distribution, soil bulk density and soil organic matter are commonly used as predictor variables in PTFs .
 There are many mathematical models which study soil thermal parameters by defining equation, such as a model of Chung and Horton .
-It describes the relation between soil thermal conductivity and soil moisture as showm in Eq.1.
+It describes the relation between soil thermal conductivity and soil moisture as shown in Eq.1.

 The empirical parameters b1, b2, and b3 depend on soil physical properties.
 HYDRUS-1D program can estimate those parameters which depend on soil texture.